-Lectures are held during five weeks, with examination in the sixth week.
+Lectures (with emphasis on active student involvement in due course) are held during five weeks, with examination in the sixth week.

-There will be one excursion outside campus to meet with practitioners.
+We plan to arrange one visit on/outside campus to meet with practitioners.

 We offer a one-hour “Master's thesis workshop” after the written assignment has been submitted, to discuss how the course readings can be used to develop Master's thesis ideas for those interested.